mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`SofQW <algm-SofQW>` has option to replace any NaNs in output workspace with zeroes.

-- :ref:`ConvertTableToMatrixWorkspace <algm-ConvertTableToMatrixWorkspace>` The input dialog
-  had a bug where the table columns were in a reversed order in the dialogue's combo boxes.

 - :ref:`ConvertTableToMatrixWorkspace <algm-ConvertTableToMatrixWorkspace>`
   had a bug where the table columns were in a reversed order in the dialogue's combo boxes.
   This is now fixed and the order is correct.

 - :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails.

 - :ref:`SetSample <algm-SetSample>`: Fixed a bug with interpreting the `Center` attribute for cylinders/annuli